Phileosopher/commonplace/lawsaxioms-large.md

 Wiio's Fourth Law - More communication creates more and faster confusion.

+Wiio's Seventh Law - The more important something is, the easier you'll forget something important about it.

+### Story/publicity-specific

+Charlie Kirk Effect - When a Christian is publicly killed, many other Christians become more faithful.

+Chekov's Gun - Good stories remove all nonessential elements.

+Narrative Gravity Law - People are drawn to [stories](stories-why.md) that skew facts proportional to how many people believe those stories.

+Seinfeld is Unfunny - Entertaining stories are less entertaining once they become popular.

+Streisand Effect - Hiding or removing information will often backfire and make it *more* public.

 Wiio's Fifth Law - Mass communication is more focused on [appearances](people-image-why.md) than [reality](reality.md).

 Wiio's Sixth Law - The more information travels, the less important it is.

-Wiio's Seventh Law - The more important something is, the easier you'll forget something important about it.

 Yoga Effect - An obscure, mundane trend somewhat connected to a religious culture will become more religious as later generations revisit the trend

-## Economics-Specific
+## Economics-specific

 Baumol's Cost Disease - In low-productivity jobs, the workers can simply jump to higher-productivity jobs whenever they want more money, so hiring managers have to pay more for those jobs over time.